mafaneh/ble-central-development-nordic/README.rst

 Application demonstrating Bluetooth LE Central role functionality by scanning for other Bluetooth LE devices and establishing a connection to a MIPOW Playbulb Candle lightbulb device.

+Full implementation and usage of the Bluetooth LE Central role functionality is available in the Bluetooth Developer Academy: https://novelbits.io/academy.